King of Pop (album): Poland

 On August 29, it was announced that the double disc album would be released in Poland on October 20.
 Fans could vote for 20 of their favourite tracks from a pool of 120 on the special web site of Sony BMG Poland.
 That site was launched on August 29 (on Michael Jackson's 50th birthday) and voting was closed on September 17.

 Portugal

 The Portuguese edition was released on December 9, 2008.

+Russia

+The King Of Pop (Россия Выбирает) was released on November 17, 2008.

+Singapore

+In Singapore two versions were released.
+One in 2008 with exactly the same track listing as Korean Edition and the other in 2009, which is the French Deluxe Edition track for track.

 South Korea

-"King of Pop - The Korean Limited Edition" was released on December 11, 2008.
+"King of Pop – The Korean Limited Edition" was released on December 11, 2008.
+This is the only version of the album to contain the songs "Keep the Faith" and "You Are My Life".

 Spain

-"King of Pop - Edición Exclusiva España" was released in Spain on January 13, 2009.
+"King of Pop – Edición Exclusiva España" was released in Spain on January 13, 2009.
 This is the only version of the album to contain the song Unbreakable.

 Sweden

 The Swedish edition was released on October 15.

 Taiwan

 On July 31, 2009, double disc album called "King of Pop (The Taiwan Collection)" released by Sony Music Taiwan.
 This version released after Michael Jackson's death, and the track listing is exactly the same as Hong Kong Version.